One of them is not like the others (not the guy with no hat).

 Films — Animation

-The Irish monks in WesternAnimation.The Secret Of Kells, and the largest monk in particular is clearly African.
-Justified, however, in that it's actually a Genius Bonus; the whole film is based on How The Irish Saved Civilization, the theory that refugees from all over the Roman world went to Ireland fleeing The Barbarian Horde, so the monks of Ireland at the time would be quite cosmopolitan (in theory; see below).
-There are also Italian, British, and Chinese monks as well.
+WesternAnimation.The Secret Of Kells portrays an Italian, British, Chinese and African monk living in the monastery in Ireland.
+As recounted in How The Irish Saved Civilization, though, refugees from all over the Roman world went to Ireland fleeing the Barbarian Horde, so the monks of Ireland at the time would be quite cosmopolitan (in theory; see below).

 Films — Live-Action

-The Norsemen features the late Deacon Jones as an African slave Thrall.
+The Norsemen features the late Deacon Jones as an African thrall (a.k.a. slave).

 Moors in the Merry Men of Robin Hood, something introduced with the character of Nasir in ITV's Robin of Sherwood, and subsequently taken-up in the film Robin Hood: Prince of Thieves with Azeem, and the latest series from The BBC (not to mention Achoo in Men in Tights).
 The BBC version takes this trend a step further, as there is at least one black character working for the Sheriff, and a black thief is unquestioned when she claims to be the leader of an order of nuns; unlike the Arabic characters, the black characters are portrayed as fully accepted members of medieval English society.

 In the feature film adaption of Wild Wild West, Will Smith, a black man, is cast as the protagonist, James West, a U.S. Army officer at the start of the film.
 While the U.S. Army had a large number of Black troopersnote By late 1864-early 1865 even the Confederate Army was so desperate for manpower that it recruited Black troops and 7,122 recorded Black junior officers during the The American Civil War, in the early post-war years this was highly unusual.
-(Wild Wild West is set in 1869; the first post-war black U.S. Army officer, Henry O. Flipper, was commissioned on his graduation from West Point in 1877).
-This is probably excusable, considering that the movie also features a giant mechanical tarantula.
+(Wild Wild West is set in 1869; the first post-war black U.S. Army officer, Henry O. Flipper, was commissioned on his graduation from West Point in 1877.)
+This is perhaps excusable given that the film also features a giant mechanical tarantula.

 In the film adaptation of Much Ado About Nothing, the character Don Pedro is the Prince of Aragon and played by Denzel Washington.
 While Spain was occupied for several centuries by the Moors, Medieval Spaniards were nearly obsessed with limpieza de sangre—purity of blood, and the aristocratic class was the worst.
 It might have been a stylish choice to make his illegitimate brother's deep hatred for him more obvious.
 Otherwise, this would have to get across by Keanu Reeves's acting ability.